Ghislaine Maxwell: Dispute over release of court documents

-On 2 July 2019, the US Court of Appeals for the Second Circuit ordered the unsealing of documents from the earlier civil suit against Maxwell by Virginia Giuffre.
-Jeffrey Epstein was arrested on 6 July 2019 at Teterboro Airport in New Jersey and charged with sex trafficking and sex trafficking conspiracy.

-Maxwell requested a rehearing in a federal appeals court on 17 July 2019, in an effort to keep documents sealed that were part of a suit by Giuffre.
-On 9 August 2019, the first batch of documents was unsealed and released from the earlier defamation suit by Giuffre against Maxwell.
+On 2 July 2019 the US Court of Appeals for the Second Circuit ordered the unsealing of documents from the earlier civil suit against Maxwell by Giuffre.
+Epstein was arrested on 6 July 2019 at Teterboro Airport in New Jersey and charged with sex trafficking and sex trafficking conspiracy.
+Maxwell requested a re-hearing in a federal appeals court on 17 July 2019, in an effort to keep documents sealed that were part of a suit by Giuffre.
+On 9 August 2019 the first batch of documents was unsealed and released from the earlier defamation suit by Giuffre against Maxwell.
 Epstein was found dead on 10 August 2019, after reportedly hanging himself in his Manhattan prison cell.

 Maxwell and her lawyers continued to argue against the further release of court documents in December 2019.
 Reuters confirmed on 27 December 2019 that Maxwell was under investigation by the FBI for facilitating Epstein's criminal activities.
 Additional documents from the Giuffre v Maxwell defamation suit were released on 30 July 2020.
 The documents included a deposition given by Giuffre and more recent email exchanges between Maxwell and Epstein, with some of the correspondence from 2015.
+On 3 January 2024 over 900 pages of previously sealed documents relating to Giuffre's civil case against Maxwell were made public following litigation by the Miami Herald; further documents were released on 4 January.